kenneth183721/Group-Project-MyHerbalWise/README.md

 ## Registration and Login Functions

+The live site does not allow Registration and Login as a member.

-Registration and login functions require executing npm run server.
+Registration and Login functions require running npm run server on your local computer.

 ## Available Scripts